|Early Spring Date:||April 9|

 Spring: The Northern Parula is the smallest warbler species to visit Monticello Park each spring and one of the most common.
 Parulas start to arrive in the second half of April and remain through most of the rest of migration.
 The best time to look for them is during the first two weeks in May.
 They nest in the Washington metro area, but not at Monticello.
 They prefer deciduous forests, usually near water, and they have a special fondness for sycamores.

 Fall: Northern Parulas are not nearly as common during fall migration as they are in spring.
-The most likely time to see one is during the last week in September and the first week in October.
+The most likely time to see one is from mid-September through mid-October.

 Where to See Them in the Park